From Nash to Cournot--Nash equilibria via $\Gamma$-convergence: Introduction

 where $\nu = {(\pi_\Y)}_\sharp \gamma$.

-In the category of differential games, \emph{i.e.}, when players are constrained by controlled dynamics and hence solve an optimal control problem each, the notion of equilibrium in a setting with a continuum of players has been established, independently and around the same time, by Caines, Huang, and Malhamé in \cite{Huang2003Individual, Huang2007Large, Huang2006Large} and by Lasry and Lions in \cite{Lasry2006JeuxI, Lasry2006JeuxII, Lasry2007Mean}, who named these models \emph{Mean Field Games} (MFGs).
-In their formulation, an equilibrium becomes the solution of a pair of coupled PDEs, one describing the evolution of the probability distribution of players and another describing the optimality conditions of the underlying optimal control problem solved by each player.
-The convergence of $N$-player games to MFGs was one of the primary motivations since the inception of the Mean Field Game theory in the lectures of Pierre-Louis Lions at Coll\`ege de France \cite{Lions2006Jeux} (see also the notes by Cardaliaguet~\cite{cardaliaguet2010notes}) and several results dealing with this issue are now available in the literature, mainly for second-order mean field games \cite{Kolokoltsov2014Rate, cardaliaguet2017convergence, Lauriere2022Convergence, Lacker2021Mean, Cardaliaguet2019Master}, but there are still many open questions on this topic, in particular for first-order MFGs.
+In the category of differential games, the notion of equilibrium in a continuum-player setting was independently introduced around the same time by Caines, Huang, and Malhamé in \cite{Huang2003Individual, Huang2007Large, Huang2006Large} and by Lasry and Lions in \cite{Lasry2006JeuxI, Lasry2006JeuxII, Lasry2007Mean}, the \emph{Mean Field Games} (MFGs).
+In this formulation, an equilibrium is characterized by a pair of coupled PDEs, one describing the evolution of the distribution of players and another encoding the optimality conditions of each player’s control problem.
+The convergence of $N$-player games to MFGs was a primary motivation since the inception of the theory, as discussed in Lions’ lectures at Coll\`ege de France \cite{Lions2006Jeux} and the notes by Cardaliaguet \cite{cardaliaguet2010notes}.
+Several convergence results are now available, mainly for second-order MFGs \cite{Kolokoltsov2014Rate, cardaliaguet2017convergence, Lauriere2022Convergence, Lacker2021Mean, Cardaliaguet2019Master}, though many questions remain open, particularly for first-order MFGs.